broskees/ddev-wp-plugin-boilerplate/README.md

 ## Getting Started

-Make the directory for your plugin project.
-Name is what you would like your plugin's directory to be named.
+Clone the boilerplate into your plugin directory.
+Make sure you replace `your-plugin-name` with the name of what you would like your plugin's directory to be named.
-`mkdir your-plugin-name`

-Then clone the boilerplate into your plugin directory.
 `git clone https://github.com/broskees/ddev-wp-plugin-boilerplate.git your-plugin-name`

-Finally navigate into your plugin directory and start the ddev environment.
+Next navigate into your plugin directory and start the ddev environment.
 `cd your-plugin-name && ddev start`

-That's all you have to do!
+You should now be able to access your WordPress site at `http://your-plugin-name.ddev.site`.

 The boilerplate is setup so that the `plugin` directory is the root of your plugin.
 Don't rename this directory.
 That's where the development of your plugin will happen.